Meiallu/cabba-database/README.md

 # CabbaDB

-CabbaDB is a Java key-value database designed for simplicity and ease of use, serving both in-memory and disk-based storage requirements.
+CabbaDB is a Java key-value database designed for simplicity and ease of use, serving both in-memory and disk-based storage requirements inspired on Redis.

 # Setup